patreeceeo/patreeceeo.github.io/src/content/portfolio/zomboban.md

 At the core is a reactive state manager/ECS that I (unfortunately) wrote from scratch.
 I didn't think it would get so complicated!
 It does integrate nicely with the editor backend, though.

 More justifiably, I also devised a non-blocking spatially-addressed message passing system to allow entities (e.g. the player and a block) to communicate with each other without being tightly coupled.
-This is a bit of a departure from the ECS pattern, but I think it works well for this game.

 </details>